HR Topics Relocation Resources

 Your valued talent is a valued asset during times of change.

-Consolidations and headquarter moves are a business norm in 2017.
+Consolidations and headquarter moves are a business norm.
 These changing times are exactly when you need experienced, knowledgeable team members who are well-versed in your organization, your clients, and your processes.
-The value current employees bring to the new location greatly exceeds the dollar amount that is allotted to alleviate the barriers to their relocation success – if they even accept the relocation in the first place.
+In addition, the value current employees bring to the new location greatly exceeds the dollar amount that is allotted to alleviate the barriers to their relocation success – if they even accept the relocation in the first place.

 Linking mobility and talent development is critical.